uttamsingh/ios_yelp_swift/README.md

 - [x] The filters table should be organized into sections as in the mock.
 This story is not fully completed as I am yet to change code for collapsable view
 - [x] You can use the default UISwitch for on/off states.
 - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
 APart from distance all other three selection should provide the result
 - [x] Display some of the available Yelp categories (choose any 3-4 that you want).
+I have added all categories but displaying in list functionality is not complete

 The following **optional** features are implemented: